Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 ###### Additional Notes on Round Two

- * Notice how the initiative shifted to Alice at the start of the second round because she ties with Bob for both cards played and CP spent.
-Since Bob was last to go, she is the next in line for initiative.
+ * Notice how initiative for the Deployment Phase shifted to Alice at the start of Round Two.
+This followed the Battle Phase initiative rules detailed in Section III.C: Both players tied with 1 relevant action (attack), tied with 0 CP spent on those actions, and Bob took the last action (Pass), giving initiative to Alice as the next player in order.
  * The "Tech Engineer's" "Repair" ability highlights the importance of unit support and maintaining board presence.
  * Bob's decision to pass in the Deployment Phase demonstrates strategic resource management, saving CP for later turns.